-We have used a SN atmosphere code implementing the method presented by Mazzali & Lucy (1993) and the B12 He4R270 ejecta model with all elements except hydrogen and helium replaced with solar abundances to aid in identification of lines and some qualitative analysis of the spectra.
+We have used a SN atmosphere code implementing the method presented by Mazzali & Lucy (1993) and Abbott & Lucy (1985) and the B12 He4R270 ejecta model with all elements except hydrogen and helium replaced with solar abundances to aid in identification of lines and some qualitative analysis of the spectra.
+The factor ξ in eq.
+15 in Abbott & Lucy (1985) has been set to one which might lead to overestimates of the line absorption in the optically thick limit.
 The Monte-Carlo based method treats line and electron scattering in the nebular approximation where the ionization fractions and level populations of bound states are determined by the radiation field approximated as a diluted blackbody parametrized by a radiation temperature.
 Line emission will be underestimated as the contribution from recombination is not included whereas line absorption is better reproduced.
 Following Mazzali & Lucy (1993), for each epoch we have determined the temperature for the blackbody emitting surface from fits to the V, I, J, H and K bands and iterated the radius until the observed luminosity was achieved.
-Note that, except for the temperature peak between ~10 and ~20 days, the He I lines cannot be reproduced by the model as non-thermal excitation from the ground state is needed to populate the higher levels (Lucy 1991).
+Note that, except for the temperature peak between ~ 10 and ~ 20 days, the He I lines cannot be reproduced by the model as non-thermal excitation from the ground state is needed to populate the higher levels (Lucy 1991).
 For a quantitative analysis a NLTE-treatment solving the rate equations is necessary, in particular with respect to non-thermal excitations and ionizations.
-Figure 10 shows a comparison between model and observed spectra at 15 days where we also have marked the rest wavelengths of lines identified by their optical depth being $\gtrsim 1$ .
-The atmosphere model is appropriate at early times when the approximation of a blackbody emitting surface is justified and we do not use it for phases later than ~30 days.
-To aid in line-identifications at later times we use preliminary results from NLTE spectral modelling of the SN spectrum at 100 days to be presented in Jerkstrand et al. 2013 (in preparation).
-The details of this code have been presented in Jerkstrand et al. (2011, 2012).
-Both the atmosphere and NTLE code uses the same atomic data as described in these papers.
-The lines identified by the atmosphere modelling, the NLTE modelling or both are discussed below and have been marked in Fig. 2.
+Figure 11 shows a comparison between model and observed spectra at 15 days where we also have marked the rest wavelengths of lines identified by their optical depth being $\gtrsim 1$.
+The atmosphere model is appropriate at early times when the approximation of a blackbody emitting surface is justified and we do not use it for phases later than

-Fig. 10.
+Fig. 11.
 Modelled and observed optical spectrum at 15 days.
 Lines identified by their optical depth being $\gtrsim 1$ have been marked at their rest wavelength.
 We also show model spectra for two higher extinction scenarios, $E(B-V)T=0.2$ mag and $E(B-V)T=0.3$ mag, discussed in Sect.
-5.1
+5.1.